BoxCast Team • August 11, 2020

 Fans love being able to see their favorite teams play live, even when they can’t be there in person.
 But nobody likes the experience of watching a poorly shot game.
-Capturing footage that is too far from the action, doesn’t follow the ball, or is zoomed in too close is a surefire way to upset fans and keep them from watching your future streams.
+Capturing footage that's too far from the action, doesn’t follow the ball, or is zoomed in too close is a surefire way to upset fans and keep them from watching your future streams.

-Note: that for some sports, we suggest including more than one camera angle.
-In those instances, you’ll need a video switcher - here’s everything you’ll need to know about switchers.
+Note: If you want to take your broadcasts to the next level, we suggest switching between multiple camera angles.
+In those instances, you’ll need a video switcher; here’s everything you’ll need to know about multi-cam live streaming.

-A good rule of thumb is to make sure that the whole width of the court is in the picture, while also including around a third of the length.
+A good rule of thumb is to make sure the whole width of the court is in the picture, while also including around a third of the length.

-Screenshot of Emory University's Baseball Program
+Image: Emory University's Baseball Program

-Screenshot of Coast Guard Academy's Volleyball Program
+Image: Coast Guard Academy's Volleyball Program